tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 There are currently three modes you can use to obtain your certificate:

-1. `Apache` - Certbot is able to plug-in directly to the [Apache](https://httpd.apache.org) web server and allow Let's Encrypt to make their request without any down time for what's normally hosted there.
+1. `Apache` - Certbot is able to plug-in directly to the [Apache](https://httpd.apache.org) web server and allow Let's Encrypt to make their request without any down-time for what's normally hosted there.
 This is an ideal solution for Apache users.
 2. `Webroot` - If you're not hosting your site with Apache, but have write access to the directory which serves as the web-root for the service, Certbot can drop some files in here and they'll be served up when Let's Encrypt comes knocking just as normal.
 Again, no interruption in service.
 3. `Standalone` - Certbot will directly listen on the required port.
 This obviously requires some down-time for whatever service is normally listening on that port.